kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 ## Overview
 Duration: 0:02:00

 The open-source project [Miniforge](https://github.com/conda-forge/miniforge) is one of the easiest ways to get started with data science projects.
-It already includes Python and makes it easy to important and manage modules we need.
+It is a small, bootstrap version of the data science platform [Anaconda](https://www.anaconda.com/products/distribution) (like [Minconda](https://docs.conda.io/en/latest/miniconda.html)) that includes only Python, the open source package management system [conda](https://docs.conda.io/en/latest/) and a small number of other useful packages.

 <aside class="positive">
-Miniforge is an community-led alternative to the data science platform Anaconda, provided by Anaconda, Inc.
+Miniforge is an community-led alternative to the data science platforms Anaconda and Miniconda, provided by Anaconda, Inc.
  </aside>